 Like Phileas Fogg’s journey, this project is based on a very personal itinerary, only partially overlapping with what another literary traveler would create.
 I myself could readily have constructed a very different set of books, and locales, from Reykjavik to Moscow to Bangkok and points beyond.
 The itinerary I settled on gives one version of world literature, not the uniform order of some globalized “one-world” literature.
 These eighty works aren’t intended as a permanent listing of “the books and school of the ages,” to recall the subtitle of Bloom’s The Western Canon.
 What I’ve chosen are particularly worldly works, written by authors who are reflecting on the world around them and the wider world beyond their borders, either as their characters venture abroad or as the outside world impinges upon them.

 Through unexpected encounters en route and sometimes surprising twists, turns, and juxtapositions, I hope that you will find fresh ways to look at long-familiar works, together with some exciting new discoveries.
-Though the book won't be out until early November, I've left a sampling of postings up on the blog for your perusal now.
 As Apuleius of Madaura said at the start of his masterpiece The Golden Ass, nearly two thousand years ago, Lector, intende: laetaberis: Attend, reader, and you will find delight.